troyxmccall/alfred-spotify-mini-player/_posts/articles/2014-12-23-new-releases.md

 date: 2014-12-23T11:39:03-04:00
 modified:
 categories: articles
-excerpt: "Get the latest album releases in your country or any other country worlwide."
+excerpt: "Get the latest album releases in your country or any other country worldwide."
 image:
   teaser: teaser-new-releases.jpg
   feature: